fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 ## Introduction

-Welcome to Ethdenver Virtual 2021 and the Fluence Hackathon where juicy bounties, extraordinary fame, oodles of fun and herdes of spork marmots await!
+Welcome to Ethdenver Virtual 2021 and the Fluence Hackathon where juicy bounties, extraordinary fame, oodles of fun and hordes of spork marmots await!
 And yes, we are hiring !!

-Below we annotate the enclosed code to give you a quick start to work with the Fluence stack and Etheereum.
+Below we annotate the enclosed code to give you a quick start to work with the Fluence stack and Ethereum.
 If you're new to Fluence, give the ol' [documentation](https://fluence-labs.readme.io/docs) a gander before diving in.
 Please note that the Fluence stack is under heavy development as is the underlying WASM and WASI

 ## Fluence